This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Swollen face and hands

-- Weight gain of 2 or more pounds each week
+- A sudden weight gain of 5 pounds or more

 - Spotted or blurred vision